Chapter 4: The Archivist

 Theoretical Gaps:

-“Most research on music emotion draws on appraisal theory, which focuses on individual psychological responses.
-Social identity theory, which emphasizes group-based emotion and shared meaning, might explain why certain emotional themes resonate during specific cultural moments.”
+“Most research on music emotion draws on individual-level psychological models like the BRECVEMA framework (Juslin & Västfjäll, 2008).
+Social identity theory (Tajfel & Turner, 1979), which emphasizes group-based emotion and shared meaning, might explain why certain emotional themes resonate during specific cultural moments, as Pettijohn and Sacco (2009) suggest when they connect musical preferences to social and economic conditions.”

 This argues for applying a different theoretical lens to an existing question.